NexusGPU/tensor-fusion-site/docs/en/guide/comparison/compare-with-run-ai.md

 - ❓ means unknown
 - 👋 means not necessary any more

-In summary, Run.AI offers command line tools and user interface to manage GPU pools and GPU workloads in proprietary way.
+In summary, Run.AI is a proprietary solution, offers command line tools, user interface and APIs to manage GPU pools and GPU workloads,

 ### Deploy & Usage

 Run.AI doesn't offer self-service onboarding, you can only "Book a Demo" and contact salesperson to get started.
 Run.AI also tries to wrapper higher layer proprietary Custom Resources like "InferenceWorkload".
 It's definitely not a seamless solution and will impact existing workloads.

-TensorFusion has less dependencies and offers full-fledged control plane to operator the GPU/NPU cluster for both community and commercial users.
+TensorFusion has less dependencies and offers full-fledged control plane to operator the GPU/NPU cluster for both community and commercial users, which can self-service onboarding.

 ```yaml
 # Example Run.AI InferenceWorkload to obtain GPU resources and run deployments